Nottingham Wine Estate

 Wolds Wine Estate: The New Nottingham Vineyard with Luxury Glamping

 There is always a lot happening at Wolds Wine Estate – and it’s not only focused on wine.

 We are looking to expand and diversify our activities to support the local ecosystem and allow others to enjoy the beauty of nature.
 We are particularly passionate about helping the local bee population.
 We now have 4 bee hives on the estate and are hoping to add to this.
 We can’t wait to try some delicious Wolds Wine Estate honey!

 We planted a cider orchard in 2022.
 We have a mixture of varieties of cider apple and perry pear trees.
-From these we home to make our own single variety cider and perry along with some sweet and dry multi-varietal cider/perry.
+From these we hope to make our own single variety cider and perry along with some sweet and dry multi-varietals.

 Our Vineyard & Wines

 We have over 3.3 acres of vineyard made up of over 4,000 vines which we manage.
 The vineyard is split into two areas.
 The Champagne field which has all the varieties to make a wonderful English Sparkling Wine (Chardonnay, Pinot Noir, Pinot Meunier).
 And the glamping field which has the Solaris (white) and Rondo (red) varieties.